-Given its wholesale focus and single branch operation, aside from its wholesale clients' deposits, the Bank relies on inter-bank and parent bank's support (sub-debt circa USD 30 mio has been fully drawn and constitute part of Tier II capital) for its liquidity need.
+Given its wholesale focus and single branch operation, aside from its wholesale clients' deposits, the Bank relies on inter-bank and parent bank's support (sub-debt circa USD 30 mio has been fully drawn and constitute part of Tier II capital) and a long term borrowing (drawn for USD 60 mio and a remaining facility of USD 90 mio) for its liquidity need.

-Third Party Fund - The Bank's third party funds is at IDR 129.9 billion.
+Third Party Fund - The Bank's third party funds is at IDR 774.1 billion.
 Generally our Third Party Fund profile is mainly large corporate with big amount of deposits and is price sensitive.